anurag-r20/WDN_Sensor_Placement/README.md

 where `s` is the total number of sensors that is predefined.

-The optimization problem is solved using three different solvers: Gurobi, Simulated Annealing, and D-Wave's implementation of Quantum Annealing via **[neal](https://github.com/dwavesystems/dwave-neal)**.
+The optimal sensor placement problem is solved using five different solvers: Gurobi, Tabu Search, Simulated Annealing, Hubrid Quantum-Classical and Quantum Annealing. via **[neal](https://github.com/dwavesystems/dwave-neal)**.

 Additionally, we leverage D-Wave's package **[dwavebinarycsp](https://github.com/dwavesystems/dwavebinarycsp)** to translate constraint satisfaction problems into QUBOs.
 For Groebner basis computations, we use **[Sympy](https://www.sympy.org/)** for symbolic computation in Python and **[Networkx](https://networkx.github.io/)** for network models and graphs.